pranav-P92/AWS-SAA/README.md

 ### **Lambda container image**

-It is a package format that allows developers to deploy their AWS Lambda function code and dependencies using standard container tooling like [Docker](https://www.docker.com/), in addition to the traditional ZIP archive method.
+allows developers to deploy their AWS Lambda function code and dependencies using standard container tooling like Docker, in addition to the traditional ZIP archive method.

 👉 **Lambda@Edge = Powerful but heavier (deal with origin request & response)**

 ### **Lambda@Edge**

-- It is an extension of AWS Lambda that allows you to run code at **CloudFront edge locations**.
+- extension of AWS Lambda that allows you to run code at **CloudFront edge locations**.
 - It lets you execute logic **closer to users**, before or after content is served.
 - It works together with Amazon CloudFront.